biicode/docs/raspberry-pi.rst

 Linux Configuration
 -------------------

-This tutorial shows how to use a Raspberry pi with biicode.
+Now let's look at the tools we need to install to use the Raspberry Pi with biicode.

 Install and download some tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^